Brexit – exiting the EU

 So what has changed?

 There will now be barriers to trade in goods and services that didn’t exist before, which means more customs checks and controls, additional paperwork and new procedures for exports and imports.
-For imports, UK customs are taking a pragmatic approach to their implementation, and some changes will be phased in over the next few months, until July.
+For imports, UK customs are taking a pragmatic approach to their implementation, and some changes will be phased in over the next few months, for example the requirement for certification of ‘Products of Animal Origin’ which comes into effect from October 1st, 2021.

 Whilst there’s not much disruption to availability of imported products right now, there could be some supply challenges in the coming months as these changes come into effect.